 Homeward Bound of Marin - Partners in Service

-We are proud to partner with an array of community nonprofits and local businesses in our work toward ending homelessness.
-If you would like to partner with Homeward Bound of Marin or share your ideas with us, please contact Deputy Director Paul Fordham at 415-382-3363 ext.
-211 or email email@example.com.
+We are proud to partner in our services with a range of nonprofits and businesses in our work to end homelessness.
+If you would like to partner in service with Homeward Bound of Marin or share your ideas with us, please contact Development Director Corry Kanzenberg at 415-382-3363 ext.
+216 or email email@example.com.

 Our nonprofit partners include:

 Center for Domestic Peace

 Harbor Point Charitable Foundation